AuroraDAO/idex-api-docs/README.md

 Cancels an order associated with the address.
 JSON input must include the following properties

-* orderHash - The raw hash of the order you are cancelling
+* orderHash (256-bit hex string) - The raw hash of the order you are cancelling
-* nonce - One time number associated with the address
+* nonce (number) - One time number associated with the address
-* address - The address you are sending the cancel from, must own the order
+* address (address string) - The address you are sending the cancel from, must own the order
 * v - ...
 * r - ...
 * s - v, r, and s values derived from signing the hash of the message